mickidum/forms-api-for-websites/README.md

 username: 'admin'
 password: 'admin'

-For changing username and password use 'Hash helper' - 'http://your-domain-name.com/forms-api/hashme.php' Insert username and password and grab this string;
+For changing username and password use 'Hash helper' - 'http://your-domain-name.com/forms-api/hashme.php'.
+Insert username and password and grab this string.
-Open 'forms-api/index.php' and replace default admin string with generated;
+Open 'forms-api/index.php' and replace default admin string with generated.

 ## Contact Form 7 Example: